mchung/heroku-buildpack-wordpress/README.markdown

             └── etc       # php.ini & php-fpm.conf
 ```

-When you deploy Wordpress to Heroku, everything in `config` is copied over to Heroku.
+When you deploy WordPress to Heroku, everything in `config` is copied over to Heroku.
 You can configure your blog by making changes to these files.

-A few Wordpress environment variables can be controlled via Heroku using `heroku config:set`:
+A few WordPress environment variables can be controlled via Heroku using `heroku config:set`:

 * `FORCE_SSL_LOGIN`
 * `FORCE_SSL_ADMIN`